gtuck/web3400-Course-Docs/PHP-Code-Examples.md

     $stmt->execute(['value1']);
    ```

-## Examples of blending PHP and HTML to display records
+## Working with blending PHP and HTML to display records

 Using `foreach` syntax in PHP, which utilizes a colon `:` and `endforeach;`, can make the code more readable, especially in templates or embedded HTML.
 Here are the same three examples of outputting data from a PDO recordset, reformatted using this style: